pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

 Abaqus is a structural solver implementing the finite element method.
 Currently, this wrapper only supports FSI simulations, no other multi-physics problems.
-Subcycling has not been fully tested but is expected to work within the structural solver.

-!!! warning "For two-dimensional cases, the traction forces are not taken into account"
+!!! failure "For two-dimensional cases, the traction forces are not taken into account"

+!!! failure "Restart has not yet been implemented"

+??? info "Terminology"

+    - A _step_ in Abaqus is a convenient period of time (during which a load is applied for example).
+Within the context of CoCoNuT it usually coincides with the complete duration of the calculation.
+It should not be confused with the _time step_.
+    - An _increment_ in Abaqus is usually equal to the time step of Abaqus, unless subcycling is applied within the Abaqus solver.
+Then a time step can be subdivided in multiple increments.
+    - In an implicit or strongly coupled FSI calculation, the structural solver is called multiple times per time step.
+A call of the the flow solver and subsequent call of the structural solver is called a _coupling iteration_.
+All coupling iterations are part of the same attempt of the same increment (unless subcycling is used).

+??? warning "Subcycling"

+    Subcycling has not been tested for this solver wrapper.
+Note that the maximum number of increments is now set to the number of time steps.
+In order to apply subcycling, this needs to be modified.

+??? success "Licensing"

+    If the **Abaqus license server** needs to be specified explicitly, it is advised to do this in the [solver modules file](../../../README.md#checking-the-solver-modules) by setting the variable _LM_LICENSE_FILE_.
+    The file _`abaqus_v6.env`_ is the environment file for the Abaqus solver and will be automically created by the CoCoNuT Python wrapper.

 ## Fluid-structure interaction with Abaqus
 Abaqus (Dassault Systèmes) can be used to solve for the structural displacement/deformation in partitioned FSI-simulations.
-The FSI interface consist of a *surfaces* in the Abaqus model, where pressure and traction loads are applied.
+The FSI interface consist of a _surfaces_ in the Abaqus model, where pressure and traction loads are applied.
 The loads are applied in the element centers, the displacements are exported in the element nodes.
-The input loads are collected in one or more `ModelParts` in the *input* `Interface`, the output nodes are collected in one or more `ModelParts` of the *output* `Interface`.
+The input loads are collected in one or more `ModelParts` in the _input_ `Interface`, the output nodes are collected in one or more `ModelParts` of the _output_ `Interface`.
 Each `ModelPart` on the input `Interface` has a counterpart on the output `Interface`.
 More information about `ModelParts` and `Interface` can be found in the [data structure documentation](../../../data_structure/data_structure.md).

-## Terminology
- - Main directory: Directory where the analysis is started.
- - Working directory: Subdirectory of the main directory in which Abaqus runs.
- - Source directory: Directory where the source files of the Abaqus solver wrapper are found: *`coupling_components/solver_wrappers/abaqus`*.
- - Extra directory: Subdirectory of the source directory with some files to assist with the setup.

- - Time step: Time step from the viewpoint of the fluid-structure interaction, usually equal to the time step of the flow solver and structural solver, although one of the solvers can deviate in the case of subcycling.
- - Increment: Time increment in the nomenclature of the Abaqus software.
-This is usually equal to the time step of the flow solver and overall coupled simulation, but in case of subcycling within the Abaqus solver, a time step can be subdivided in multiple increments.

-## Environment
- - A working directory for Abaqus needs to be created within the main directory.
-Its **relative path to the main directory** should be specified in the JSON file.
-In the [CoCoNuT examples](../../../examples/examples.md) this folder is typically called *`CSM`*, but any name is allowed.
- - The **Abaqus software should be available as well as compilers** to compile the user-subroutines (FORTRAN) and post-processing code (C++).
-Some compilers also require a license.
- - If the **Abaqus license server** needs to be specified explicitly, it is advised to do this in the [solver modules file](../../../README.md#checking-the-solver-modules).
- -  export LM_LICENSE_FILE

 ## Parameters
 This section describes the parameter settings in the JSON file.
-It can be useful to have a look at a JSON file of one of the examples in the *`examples`* folder.
+It can be useful to have a look at a JSON file of one of the examples in the _`examples`_ folder.

 |                                         parameter | type | description                                                                                                                                                                                                                                                                                                                                                                                                                |
 |--------------------------------------------------:|:----:|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|